JuggernautTej/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge prints the result of the addition of 128 and the value stored in the variable TRUEKNOWLEDGE 9-divide_and_rule prints the result of POWER divided by DIVIDE variables 10-love_exponent_breath prints the result of BREATH to the power LOVE variables
+8-true_knowledge prints the result of the addition of 128 and the value stored in the variable TRUEKNOWLEDGE 9-divide_and_rule prints the result of POWER divided by DIVIDE variables 10-love_exponent_breath prints the result of BREATH to the power LOVE variables 11-binary_to_decimal creates a script that converts a number from base 2 to base 10 12-combinations creates a script that displays alll possible combinations of two letters, a to z, except oo